opondo99/News-highlights/README.md

 python3 manage.py runserver
 ```
 To get an api key you need to have an account at https://newsapi.org/ and generate your own api key.
+After you have added the piece of code , run the file in the terminal and the application should start running.

 ## License ([Apache License]http://www.apache.org/licenses/)